contino/jaeger-django-docker-tutorial/README.md

 A repo for learning how to use Jaeger with a simple Django polling app.

-# How to run
+# How to run the demo

-## Slides

-Run `docker-compose up slides` to start `reveal-md`.
-To view the slides, open your favorite browser and visit `http://localhost:8000`.

-## Demo

-1. Start the Django stack: `docker-compose up -d run-webapp`
+1. Start the Django stack: `scripts/start-app`
 2. View the Jaeger console: `http://localhost:8080`
 3. View the app: `http://localhost`

+# Viewing the slides

+1. Start the slides: `docker-compose up -d slides`
+2. View the slides: `http://localhost:8000`.
+(NOTE: `$PWD/slides.md` must be present.)